asyncapi/modelina/examples/go-json-tags/README.md

-# TODO: Your example title
+# Go Struct Tags In Models

 `GO_COMMON_PRESET` to render JSON `struct-tags` in go `structs` along with adding custom `Marshaler` functions for enum.